-Note on 3 Wheel Bandsaws and Bench Top “Hobby” Saws – The blades we custom weld are not guaranteed for use on a 3 wheel or hobby bandsaw.
-These saws typically have wheels that are 10” or less in diameter and require a special thin guage, flexible bandsaw blade.
-We do not recommend ordering our custom bandsaw blades for these saws, however, the smaller wheels put more stress on the weld and material and make them more prone to breakage.
-Therefore we do not guarantee the weld or the material when used on these saws.
-The recommended material for these saws is thinner (.014” or .018”) and we have a selection of these blades available for order here: List of Available Hobby Saws HERE!
+Note on 3 Wheel Bandsaws and Bench Top “Hobby” Saws – These hobby saws typically have wheels that are 10” or less in diameter and require a special thin guage, flexible bandsaw blade.
+We do not recommend ordering our custom bandsaw blades for these saws as the smaller wheels put more stress on the weld and material making them more prone to breakage.
+The recommended material for these saws is thinner (.014” or .018”) and more flexible.
+We have a selection of these special blades available for order here: List of Available Hobby Saws HERE!
 If you do not find the size you need on this page, send us a message so we can send you a quote.

 Bandsaw Blade Length – The 1st thing you will need to know and the first entry on our custom bandsaw blade page is the length of the band.
 Often times you can find the required length printed right on the saw, usually on a plate with the make and model number of your saw.
 If this is not available you have a few options: